warmcat/libwebsockets/READMEs/README.async-dns.md

 ## Introduction

-Lws now features optional asynchronous, ie, nonblocking DNS resolution done on the event loop, enable `-DLWS_WITH_SYS_ASYNC_DNS=1` at cmake to build it in.
+Lws now features optional asynchronous, ie, nonblocking recursive DNS resolution done on the event loop, enable `-DLWS_WITH_SYS_ASYNC_DNS=1` at cmake to build it in.